Thailand Grapples With Fake Passport Racket

 The passports were used to buy tickets from travel agents in the resort town of Pattaya, to Beijing and on to Europe.
 Thai and foreign investigators were questioning staff at one travel agent on Monday.

-There is no evidence the plane's disappearance is linked to the two passengers traveling under the stolen passports.
+There is no evidence the plane's disappearance is linked to the two passengers travelling under the stolen passports.

 Police showed Reuters a copy of Maraldi's passport used to make the travel booking with what was apparently the original photograph of Maraldi in it.
 It was not immediately clear if the tickets were bought online or collected.